DeepsDali/Deepa-Portfolio/learnings/markup.md

 ## 4. Use various tools to check that our website meets accessibility criteria

-We used [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) in Chrome DevTools to check that our website meets accessibility criteria
+Used [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) in Chrome DevTools to check if website meets accessibility criteria

 ## 5. Use CSS media queries to ensure our content is always presented effectively on screens of different sizes